spectralsun/spectralsun-slides/_build/slides/_sources/flask_large.txt

 * Python
 * Pip

-Having this knowledge is optional, but may you gain more value:
+Having this knowledge is optional, but with it you may gain more value:

 * Flask/Django
 * Virtual Environments (virtualenv)